 Measures are used in some of the most common data analyses.
 Simple summarizations such as sums, averages, minimum, maximum and counts can be set through the Fields well.
 The calculated results of measures are always changing in response to your interaction with your reports, allowing for fast and dynamic ad-hoc data exploration.
 Let’s take a closer look.
 For more information, see Create calculated measures.

 In Power BI Desktop, measures are created and displayed in Report View or Data View.
 Measures you create yourself appear in the Fields list with a calculator icon.
 You can name measures whatever you want, and add them to a new or existing visualization just like any other field.

 You might also be interested in quick measures, which are ready-made measures you can select from dialog boxes.
-They're a good way to quickly create measures, and also a good way to learn DAX syntax, since their automatically created DAX formulas are available to review.
-Check out the article: quick measures.
+They're a good way to quickly create measures, and also a good way to learn Data Analysis Expressions (DAX) syntax, since they're automatically created DAX formulas are available to review.
+For more information, see quick measures.

 Data Analysis Expressions

 Measures calculate a result from an expression formula.
 When you create your own measures, you’ll use the Data Analysis Expressions (DAX) formula language.
 DAX includes a library of over 200 functions, operators, and constructs.
 Its library provides immense flexibility in creating measures to calculate results for just about any data analysis need.

 DAX formulas are a lot like Excel formulas.
 DAX even has many of the same functions as Excel, such like

 LEFT.
 But the DAX functions are meant to work with relational data like we have in Power BI Desktop.

 Jan is a sales manager at Contoso.
 Jan has been asked to provide reseller sales projections over the next fiscal year.
 Jan decides to base the estimates on last year's sales amounts, with a six percent annual increase resulting from various promotions that are scheduled over the next six months.